 Aetna considers implantable testosterone pellets (Testopel pellets) medically necessary for either of the following indications:

-As second-line testosterone replacement therapy in males with congenital or acquired endogenous androgen absence or deficiency associated with primary or secondary hypogonadism when oral, intra-muscular, or topical testosterone replacement therapy is ineffective or inappropriate; or
+As second-line testosterone replacement therapy in males with congenital or acquired endogenous androgen absence or deficiency associated with primary or secondary hypogonadism (see appendix) when oral, intra-muscular, or topical testosterone replacement therapy is ineffective or inappropriate; or

 For treatment of delayed male puberty.